AdvancedCustomFields/docs/fields/file.md

   Customize the returned data.
 Choose from File Array (array of data), File URL (string), or File ID (integer).

 - **Library**
-  Limit the file selection to only those that have been uploaded to this post, or the entire library
+  Limit the file selection to only those that have been uploaded to this post, or the entire library.

 - **Minimum**
   Add upload validation for minimum filesize in MB (integer).
 The filesize may also be entered as a string containing the unit. eg. ’400 KB’.